Keys to Success

 South College finds excellent practicum placements for students, where they can learn real-world applications of their classroom skills.
 Our experienced team of educators is invested in the success of every student, which is why instructor assistance and free tutoring services are available as needed.

 Asheville Campus Accreditation

-South College is the only Medical Assisting Certificate program in northwest North Carolina college that is accredited by CAAHEP and students can sit for the CMA/AAMA Exam.
+South College offers the only Medical Assisting Certificate program in northwest North Carolina college that is accredited by CAAHEP resulting in graduates being able to site for the CMA/AAMA Exam.

 The Medical Assisting Certificate Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org),25400 US Highway N, Suite 158, Clearwater, FL 33763, (727) 210-2350, upon the recommendation of the Medical Assisting Education Review Board (MAERB).

 The five-year weighted average for placement and employer satisfaction of the Certificate Medical Assisting program at South College Asheville Learning Site, Asheville, North Carolina is 83% and 100% respectively, based on the most recent Annual Report Form submitted to the Medical Assisting Education Review Board (MAERB) and the Commission on Accreditation of Allied Health Education Programs (CAAHEP).